 Figure 2.
-Spatial distribution of the occurrence rate of rising tone (top), falling tone (middle) chorus, and the number of samples (bottom) in MLT-L coordinates categorized by different AE index.
+Spatial distribution of the occurrence rate of rising-tone (a), falling-tone (b) chorus, and the number of samples (c) in MLT-L coordinates categorized by different AE index.

-Allen Probes were not collected randomly, but mostly based on wave amplitudes.
-Therefore, the statistical results shown in Figure 2 may have a bias on the larger-amplitude chorus, which potentially reduces the occurrence rate of falling tones, whose amplitudes are typically lower than those of the rising tones (e.g., Li et al., 2011; Gao et al., 2014).
-Furthermore, the present statistical results are very complementary to the previous statistical results based on the THEMIS waveform data (Li et al.,

-2011; Gao et al., 2014), since THEMIS provides good coverage of chorus wave measurements at L shells over 5-10, compared to the Van Allen Probes coverage over L shells of 3-7.
+Figure 2 demonstrates that rising-tone and falling-tone chorus waves have different spatial distribution features.
+From the top three panels of Fig. 2, the highest occurrence rate of rising-tone chorus is located at dawn side and dayside between L = 5.5 and 6.5.
+During quiet and moderate conditions, rising-tone chorus has the highest occurrence rate on the dayside and at $L \ge 5.5$.
+However, during strongly disturbed periods, the largest occurrence rates are seen at the dawn side between 04:00 and 09:00 MLT at 5 < L < 6.5.
+The L shell range covered by the Van Allen Probes data is $3.5 \le L \le 7$; therefore, higher L-shell regions at dayside are not sampled.
+Note that the waveform data from the EMFISIS onboard the Van Allen probes were not collected randomly, but mostly based on wave amplitudes.
+Therefore, the statistical results shown in Fig. 2 may have a bias on the largeramplitude chorus, which potentially reduces the occurrence rate of falling tones, whose amplitudes are typically lower than those of the rising tones (e.g., Li et al., 2011; Gao et al., 2014).
+Furthermore, the present statistical results are very complementary to the previous statistical results based on the THEMIS waveform data (Li et al., 2011; Gao et al., 2014), since THEMIS provides good coverage of chorus wave measurements at L shells over 5-10, compared to the Van Allen Probes coverage over L shells of 3-7.

-The distribution of falling tone chorus is shown in the middle three panels.
-During quiet time periods ($AE < 100\,\mathrm{nT}$), falling tone chorus is distributed almost uniformly across dawnside between $4.5 \le L \le 6$, and peaks between 0900 MLT and 1000 MLT at $6 \le L \le 6.5$.
-Under moderately disturbed conditions ($100 < AE < 300\,\mathrm{nT}$), falling tone chorus waves have a higher occurrence rate at dawnside in L shell between 4.5 and 5.5.
-During strongly disturbed periods, the highest occurrence rate of falling tone chorus occurs in a narrow MLT range between 0500 MLT and 0700 MLT and $4 \le L \le 5$.
-Compared with the most intense region for rising tone chorus ($5 \le L \le 6.5$), falling tone chorus tends to occur at lower L shells ($4 \le L \le 5$) and smaller MLT range for $AE > 300\,\mathrm{nT}$.
-Because falling tone chorus waves tend to be quasi-electrostatic (Li et al., 2011), our result is consistent with that of Li et al. (2016), who found that quasi-electrostatic whistler mode waves preferentially occur at lower L-shell's compared to quasi-parallel ones.
+The distribution of falling-tone chorus is shown in the middle three panels.
+During quiet time periods (AE < 100 nT), falling-tone chorus is distributed almost uniformly across dawn side between $4.5 \le L \le 6$, and peaks between 09:00 and 10:00 MLT at $6 \le L \le 6.5$.
+Under moderately disturbed conditions (100 < AE < 300 nT), falling-tone chorus waves have a higher occurrence rate at dawn side in L shells between 4.5 and 5.5.
+During strongly disturbed periods, the highest occurrence rate of falling-tone chorus occurs in a narrow MLT range between 05:00 and 07:00 MLT and $4 \le$ L < 5.
+Compared with the most intense region for rising-tone chorus (5 < L < 6.5), falling-tone chorus tends to occur at lower L shells (4 < L < 5) and smaller MLT range for AE > 1300 nT.
+Because falling-tone chorus waves tend to be quasielectrostatic (Li et al., 2011), our result is consistent with that of Li et al. (2016), who found that quasi-electrostatic whistler mode waves preferentially occur at lower L shells compared to quasi-parallel ones.
 Note that Li et al. (2016) based their analysis on the propagation direction of whistler mode waves only.
 The physical reason for the preference of quasi-electrostatic whistler mode waves to occur at lower L shell is unknown at this time.